MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-In the previous exercise, you developed a method that converts simple numeric strings to Integers.
-In this exercise, you're going to extend that method to work with signed numbers.
+In the previous two exercises, you developed methods that convert simple numeric strings to signed Integers.
+In this exercise and the next, you're going to reverse those methods.

-Write a method that takes a String of digits, and returns the appropriate number as an integer.
-The String may have a leading + or - sign; if the first character is a +, your method should return a positive number; if it is a -, your method should return a negative number.
-If no sign is given, you should return a positive number.

-You may assume the string will always contain a valid number.
+Write a method that takes a positive integer or zero, and converts it to a string representation.

-You may not use any of the standard conversion methods available in Ruby, such as String#to_i, Integer(), etc. You may, however, use the string_to_integer method from the previous lesson.
+You may not use any of the standard conversion methods available in Ruby, such as Integer#to_s, String(), Kernel#format, etc. Your method should do this the old-fashioned way and construct the string by analyzing and manipulating the number.

   Input: